EmilyWebber/trn-cluster-helpers/README.md

 # trn-pcluster-helpers
-Repository of helpful scrips and tooling for building trn on pcluster
+Repository of helpful scrips and tooling for building on a trn cluster